Ready to get to the root of your anxiety

 What is your Cancellation Policy?

-I have a 24-hour cancellation policy.
-Cancellations within 24 hours will incur the full session fee (except under the circumstances listed in the emergency cancellation section below).
+Cancellations within 48-24 hours may incur 50% of the session fee.
+Cancellations with 24 hours may incur the full session fee.
+Exemptions may be granted at my discretion under the circumstances listed in the emergency cancellation section below.

-My online diary will send you an automated reminder of your appointment 3 days prior.
-If you need to reschedule or cancel your appointment please either go to the online diary or contact me on 0450 22 00 59.
+My online diary will send you an automated email reminder of your appointment 3 days prior.
+If you need to reschedule or cancel your appointment please use the button in the email to access the online diary, or contact me on 0450 22 00 59.
+Please note that you will not be able to reschedule your appointment online within 48 hours of the session time.
+In this instance, you will need to contact me on 0450 22 00 59.

 Missed appointments without notice will incur the full session fee (except under the circumstances listed in the emergency cancellation section below).

-If the reason for cancellation is due to illness, family emergency or extreme weather event you will not be charged the cancellation fee.
-Please note that is left to personal judgement whether it is safe to travel during extreme weather events.
+If the reason for cancellation is due to illness, family emergency, or extreme weather event you will not be charged the cancellation fee.
+Please note that is left to personal judgment whether it is safe to travel during extreme weather events.
 In these circumstances, I request that you reschedule your appointment when possible so that we can continue your personal development.

 What happens when I want to end therapy with you?